 They have been in the market for almost five years.
 Keysearch was formed as a niche research tool and evolved into a full-blown SEO tool.

-Keysearch aims to offer high-quality, simple-to-use SEO tools at an affordable price for anyone.
+Keysearch aims to offer high-quality, simple-to-use small business SEO tools..

 I have to say that they live up to their vision in my experience.
 You get a lot of value for the amount you pay.